Cover Image for The Worst Stock Market Crashes in History – And How to Prepare for the Next One

 Investors had several strategic options at their disposal.
 Many chose to invest their stimulus checks into low-cost exchange-traded funds (ETFs) or individual retirement accounts (IRAs), taking advantage of the market dip.
 Retired investors also benefited from a temporary suspension of required minimum distributions (RMDs), providing additional flexibility during a turbulent time.

-While the CARES Act helped kickstart a rapid recovery in stock prices, the long-term impacts of the pandemic—including supply chain disruptions, labor shifts, and increased national debt—continued to influence the market for years to come.
+The CARES Act helped kickstart a rapid recovery in stock prices.
+However, the long-term impacts of the pandemic—including supply chain disruptions, labor shifts, and increased national debt—continued to influence the market for years to come.

 What we learned: Although the 2020 crash was unique in its catalyst, it followed patterns seen in previous market downturns: excessive optimism, a triggering event, and a rapid sell-off fueled by uncertainty and fear.
 The lesson?
 Crashes rarely unfold all at once, but instead reflect deeper vulnerabilities that have been building over time.